Twin Pregnancy Signs and Symptoms

-Careful examination with a foetal stethoscope can identify foetal heartbeats in twins as early as 18 to 20 weeks.
-Palpating (feeling by pressing gently over the abdomen) two foetal heads strongly supports a twin diagnosis.
+Careful examination with a foetal stethoscope can identify the heartbeats of the twins between 18 and 20 weeks of pregnancy.
+Palpating (feeling by pressing gently over the abdomen) two foetal heads can also help detect a twin pregnancy.

 3. Doppler Heartbeat Count

-Late in the first trimester, foetal heartbeat may be detected with Doppler ultrasonography.
+In the later stages of the first trimester, the foetal heartbeat may be detected with a Doppler ultrasonography.
 It is then possible to identify two foetal heartbeats if their rates are clearly distinct from each other and from that of the mother.